Miri: Historical

 In 2005, a petroleum museum was opened in Miri to preserve the city's roots as an oil and gas city.
-The petroleum museum is built at the site of "Grand Old Lady", the first oil well in Malaysia which was opened in 1910.
+The museum is at the site of "Grand Old Lady", the first oil well in Malaysia which was opened in 1910.
 Visitors are able to interact with advanced devices displayed in the museum.
 Niah Archeology Museum is located near the archaeological site of Niah cave.
 It exhibits the prehistorical artefacts found in the area.
 Baram Regional Museum was opened in 1997, housed inside Fort Hose at Marudi.
 The fort was burnt down in 1994, but it was rebuilt later according to its original design and was converted into a museum.
 It displays historical and cultural artefacts belonging to various ethnic groups living in the area.
 The Miri Tua Pek Kong Temple was built in 1913 to give thanks to a monk who was believed to chase away evil spirits.
 The evil spirits were believed to have caused an unknown epidemic in Miri.
 It is the only building which survives World War II.

 Leisure and conservation areas

-Miri is surrounded by five national parks namely: Gunung Mulu National Park, which is a renowned UNESCO World Heritage Site; Niah National Park; Lambir Hills National Park; Loagan Bunut National Park and Miri-Sibuti Coral Reef National Park.
+Miri is surrounded by five national parks, namely: Gunung Mulu National Park, which is a renowned UNESCO World Heritage Site; Niah National Park; Lambir Hills National Park; Loagan Bunut National Park, and Miri-Sibuti Coral Reef National Park.
 Tanjung Lobang Beach is the oldest recreational park in Miri.
 There are two wooden piers extending out into the ocean which offer a view of the coastline and the seahorse lighthouse at Marina Bay.
-Taman Selera (which serves seafood meals), Miri Marriott Hotel and Parkcity Everly Hotel are located at Tanjung Lobang Beach.
+Miri Marriott Hotel is located at Tanjung Lobang Beach.
 Marina Bay also has berthing facilities for yachts.
 Hawaii Beach is located 15 minutes away from Miri city.
 Picnic and barbecue facilities are provided here.
 Lutong Beach is suitable for paragliding and paramotor sports.
 Luak Esplanade Beach is located 11 km south of the city.
 It is a common spot for barbecues and picnics.
 Further down to the south of Luak Esplanade Beach is Bungai Beach, which is located at Bekenu, about 1 hour drive from Miri city.
 Since 2015, the "Blue Tears" phenomenon caused by Dinoflagellate bioluminescence can be seen at Miri beaches particularly at Tusan beach, which is a half-an-hour drive from the Miri city.

 Miri Bulatan Park was opened to the public in 1993.
 It has a man-made lake, a jogging track, and a traffic garden.
 Traffic games will held every year at Miri Bulatan Park.
 Taman Awam Miri (Miri Public Park) is located 3 km away from Miri city centre.
 It has a children's playground, botanical garden, and a jogging trail.
 Miri City Fan is an urban park complex that has a variety of theme gardens, botanical garden, a swimming pool, a library, and an amphitheatre where concerts are frequently held.
 Taman Bunga (Flower Garden) is located at Asrama Road.
 Every plant here has a label which list the name and characteristics of the plant.